3-Mercaptopropionic acid

 3-Mercaptopropionic acid (3-MPA) is an organosulfur compound with the formula HSCH2CH2CO2H.
 It is a bifunctional molecule, containing both carboxylic acid and thiol groups.
 It is a colorless oil.
 It is derived from the addition of hydrogen sulfide to acrylic acid.

 Reactions and uses

 It is competitive inhibitor of glutamate decarboxylase, and therefore acts as a convulsant.
 It has higher potency and faster onset of action compared to allylglycine.

 It is used to prepare hydrophilic gold nanoparticles, exploiting the affinity of gold for sulfur ligands.

+It is esterified with polyols to form thiol-based polymer cross-linking agents such as pentaerythritol-based pentaerythritol tetrakis(3-mercaptopropionate).